JMLab-tifrh/Protein_Ligand_Variational_Autoencoder/README.md

 doi: https://doi.org/10.1101/2024.01.15.575555

-This GitHub repository contains two directories for variational autoencoder (VAE) and denoising convolutional VAE (DCVAE) programs.
+This GitHub repository contains two directories : (1) variational autoencoder (VAE) and (2) denoising convolutional VAE (DCVAE).
+This contains programs for VAE and DCVAE models used in our work.

 #----------REQUIRED PACKAGES----------#